HerArtistry/herartistry.github.io/_drafts/2014-12-24-Scalability2.md

 tags: [SOA, Service Oriented Architecture, Scalability]
 ---

-In the [previous post](http://www.ashrafmageed.com/Scalability/) in this series, I spoke briefly about scaling up vs out, why we chose scaling out and why layered service models are not the answer.
+In the [previous post](http://www.ashrafmageed.com/Scalability/) in this series, I wrote about scaling up vs out, why we chose scaling out and why layered service models are not the answer.
 In this post, I will delve deeper into vertical services and how they help with scaling out strategies.

 #### Services in Service Oriented Architecture ####
 If you are working with SOAs, then I highly recommend attending Udi Dahan's Advanced Distributed Systems Design course, or alternatively buying the recordings.